Many homeowners understand the dangers of termites, but few know how to get termite protection for their properties.

-You use DIY termite prevention methods around your property to make sure that your home is well protected against termites.
+You can use DIY termite prevention methods around your property to ensure that your home is well protected against termites.

-Being proactive and taking these steps yourself is one of the best ways to stop termite infestations before they happen.
+Being proactive and taking these steps yourself is a great way to prevent termite infestations before they happen.

 Keep wood away from the ground

 It is no secret that termites feed on wood.
 But they also eat cardboard, paper and other substances that have cellulose.